cherrymar/UnifyIDCC/README.txt

 README

-Assumptions I made:
-FRAUD and LOGIN locations do not overlap.
-If an IP address is marked FRAUD, then it can't be marked LOGIN.
-Assume that all IP Addresses inputed are valid IP addresses.

 What circumstances may lead to false positives or false negatives when using solely this score?
   If a person forgets their password, they may register their IP address as a fraudulent.
 If someone